TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/Index.rst

     Have a look at the directory structure of the example extension and learn which files should go where.

+#.  :ref:`The model <extbase_tutorial_tea_model>`

+    We define a database scheme and a make it known to TYPO3.
+Then we create a PHP class as a model of the real live tea flavour.

 ..  note::
     This tutorial is work in progress.
 As we want to prevent epic pull requests, we will create it step by step.
 Stay tuned.